vichitk1/repo1/README.md

 # repo1
-My first repository on Github
+My first repository on Github.
+This is a test repo.